 State Policy on Transfer

 A State Policy on Transfer was endorsed by the State Board for Community Colleges and the State Council of Higher Education in 1991.
 This policy suggests guidelines for Virginia community colleges and senior institutions on admission of transfer students, acceptance and application of transfer credits, services for and responsibilities of transfer students, and a transfer module for transfer without an associate degree.
 Additionally, WCC has formal articulation agreements with various four-year colleges and universities that detail how specific courses will transfer into a senior institution.

 The Virginia Community College System has established nearly 30 guaranteed admission agreements with various colleges and universities that allow students who graduate from the appropriate WCC transfer program to transfer as a junior into a baccalaureate degree program at the four-year institution.
 Students are guaranteed entrance to these institutions providing they meet the criteria as established in each individual agreement such as minimum GPA, specific course requirements and proper application procedures.

 Admission to a college or university does not guarantee admission to a program, major, minor, or concentration.
 Students should work closely with the transfer institution to ensure they meet all requirements.

 The Virginia Education Wizard has been developed to help students explore careers, find college majors that match their career interests, estimate and compare college costs, find and apply for financial aid and scholarships, and plan their transfer from community colleges to four‐year institutions.

-The State Council for Higher Education for Virginia (SCHEV) offers a Transfer Tool to assist students in researching options for transferring from a Virginia Community College to a four-year institution in Virginia.
-The tool allows students to compare the most common transfer courses from the community college to courses at any of the four-year institutions in Virginia.
+The State Council for Higher Education for Virginia (SCHEV) offers a Transfer Options list to assist students in researching options for transferring from a Virginia Community College to a four-year institution in Virginia.
+The list allows students to compare the most common transfer courses from the community college to courses at any of the four-year institutions in Virginia.